 Revolut is the definition of digital banking from an app.

 It’s also my favourite bank for digital nomads.

 Revolut makes it easy to add money to your account and spend money in over 140 currencies at the real international exchange rate.
 You can hold and make direct deposits in over 25+ currencies.

 Revolut even allows you to follow the trend line of a currency so you know when its a good time to exchange.

 The app is really good and you can easily manage your entire account from your phone.
 The user interface feels a little complicated at the beginning but once you get used to it you realize how good it is.

-One thing I love about Revolut is vaults.
+One thing I love about Revolut is the savings vaults.

 Vaults are like individual accounts that you can save money in.
 It makes it easy to save and manage your money.
 You can even add round-ups into your vaults to save money on auto-pilot.

 Revolut also has excellent security.
 You have 5 different security options on your cards including location security which is an awesome feature for digital nomads.

 If you keep a digital nomad budget, Revolut has budgeting and analytics built into the apps so you can easily track your spending month to month.